chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``kinematic viscosity`` is set to  0.6041666666666.
 This value is derived from the case description by dividing :math:`\mu_f` by :math:`\rho_f`.

 .. note:: text
-	The fluid density is not set here as the sharp interface solver has his own definition of the density of the fluid.
+    The fluid density is not set here as the sharp interface solver has its own definition of the density of the fluid.
 This will be modified soon to unify both definitions in the parameter.

 FEM
 ~~~